-Dear Mr Crawford

-Thank you for your letter of 24 November 2000.

-You will recall from our previous letter that Ms O'Rawe explained the rationale for undertaking a review of cases where the outcome is unexpected.
+Dear Mr Crawford Thank you for your letter of 24 November 2000.
+You will recall from my previous letter that I explained the rationale for undertaking a review of cases where the outcome is unexpected.
 I have had Mr Fee, Director of Acute Hospital Services prepare the enclosed report in relation to Lucy's care at the Erne Hospital.
 We would hope that the enclosed will assist you and that our meeting to share the review with you will allow for clarification of any issues you wish to have addressed.
+Please make contact so that the meeting can be arranged at a time which suits your family.
+Yours sincerely ochois pointed onto procedure.